damacaner/psychescape_price_fetcher/README.md

 3 - Search item values from names

 4 - Fetch entire stash tab ID's in the temporary league, fetch items in that tabs and price them by searching from values that we got from third feature.

-I know there is a lot of Unknown's there, I didnt implement Atlas items yet and I am dumb enough to think an algorithm for rare item pricing.
-My last 2 brain cells already done a fuckton.
+5 - Generate forum sell post *see forumpost.txt in forumoutput folder* to price and put your items on sale.
+Standart API is pile of mess, I will update it this weekend.

 I implemented Atlas items.
 Now I need to do more complex shit and take median of trade site POST requests.
 This shitty project never ends...
 Fuck.